Kesari Chapter 2: Marketing

 The teaser was released on 24 March 2025, and the trailer was released on 3 April 2025.
 The trailer launch event was held on 3 April 2025 in Delhi.

 Release

 Theatres

-The film was first scheduled to be released 14 March 2025, but was delayed until 18 April 2025.
+The film was first scheduled to be releasedon 14 March 2025, but was delayed until 18 April 2025.
 The Telugu dubbed version released 23 May 2025.

 Home media

 The digital streaming rights were acquired by JioHotstar.
 The film began streaming on the platform from 13 June 2025.

 Reception

 Bollywood Hungama rated the film 3.5/5 noting, "On the whole, KESARI CHAPTER 2 is a hard-hitting courtroom drama and works due to the performances and treatment and also because it tells an untold and shocking chapter of Indian history.
 At the box office, it will need a strong word of mouth to sustain and emerge as a profitable venture.
-The adults only rating might restrict its business to some extent."
+The adults-only rating might restrict its business to some extent."
 Rishi Jogani in his review for Pinkvilla wrote, "Kesari Chapter 2 is a must-watch for its gripping courtroom drama, stellar performances, and unflinching portrayal of a dark chapter in history.
 While the film’s commercial aspects like the loud score often detract from the movie's groundedness, its powerful second half, soulful music, and exceptional performances make it a compelling experience."

 Vineeta Kumar of India Today rated the film 3.5/5 noting, "Kesari Chapter 2 doesn't entirely rely on a chest-thumping, bulldozed sense of patriotism to win the audience's hearts - there is that hard-to-forget use of the F-word in an open court, and an elaborate dialogue explaining Hindu-Muslim unity.
 It unapologetically adds a bit of creative swag, and lets you be a part of the drama."
 Lachmi Deb Roy of Firstpost rated the film 4/5 calling it "a powerful and immensely engaging movie based on the Jallianwalla Bagh massacre and the fearless lawyer, Shankaran Nair (Akshay Kumar) who shook the foundation of the British Empire".
 Shubhra Gupta of The Indian Express rated the film 2.5/5 mentioning it as a film of its time, for its time, with dollops of patriotic fervour.
 Anuj Kumar of The Hindu was critical of the film writing, "It seems that after playing with ancient history, the big boys of Bollywood are meddling with modern history.
 While the dastardly act of the Empire needs to be exposed, the film, produced by Dharma Productions, milks the sacrifice of martyrs in Jallianwala Bagh to create a trumped-up narrative around the tragic episode.
 The disclaimer says it is a piece of fiction, but, as it turns out, it uses real incidents and characters to distort well-documented historical incidents that are easily available at the press of a button."